The Symmetry Taco: Equivalences between Gapped, Gapless, and Mixed-State SPTs: From Gapless SPTs to Gapped SPTs via the SymTaco

 To illustrate the general principles discussed in the previous two subsections, let us consider the case when $G = \mbb{Z}_4$ and show how we recover the condensed subalgebra $\mA$ corresponding to the folded SPT that is in one-to-one correspondence with the $\mbb{Z}_4$ igSPT reviewed in Sec.~\ref{sec:gapless}.

 Recall that the $\mbb{Z}_4$ igSPT can be understood within the SymTFT construction via the condensation of the subalgebra generated by the $e^2 m^2$ boson in the bulk anyon theory $\mD(\mbb{Z}_4)$, with the fractionalization data provided by Eq.~\eqref{eq:z4_eta_epsilon}.
-Note that, in contrast to the rest of this section, we label anyons such that an anyon in the second layer, $(1,a)$, has the same spin as the anyon with the same label in the first layer, $(a,1)$, for simplicity.\footnote{In other words, here we label anyons $(a,b) \in \mD(G) \times \mD(G)$ rather than $\mD(G) \times \overline{\mD(G)}$.}.
+Here, we label anyons $a_A b_B \in \mD(G) \times \mD(G)$ rather than $\mD(G) \times \overline{\mD(G)}$.
 Let us now obtain the folded SPT that corresponds to this igSPT.
 In this case, we have the \staco\, defined by the $\mD(\mbb{Z}_4 \times \mbb{Z}_4)$ TO with a gapped boundary to vacuum and we would like to determine the Lagrangian subgroup that corresponds to this gapped boundary (note that we are given the condensable subalgebra $\mA$ that determines the intermediate TO as part of the data of the \staco).

 Following the steps described in the prior subsection, we find that the subgroup characterizing the folded SPT of interest is given by $H = \mbb{Z}_4 \times \mbb{Z}_2 \subset \mbb{Z}_4 \times \mbb{Z}_4$, corresponding to elements $(gl, g)$ for $g \in \mbb{Z}_4$, $l \in \mbb{Z}_2$.
 Using Eq.~\eqref{eq:Omega}, we can further determine the $2$-cocycle characterizing the folded SPT: